gmvoit/just-the-docs/PressureProfiles.md

 $$\alpha (r) \approx \frac {\alpha_0} { 1 + 0.4 \, \alpha_0 \,  \ln (r_{\rm core}/r) }$$
 Similar estimates can be made for more complicated initial pressure profiles.

+#### Reduced Cooling

-Notice that centralized heating can greatly reduce the rate at which a cooling flow feeds gas into a galaxy.
+Centralized heating can greatly reduce the rate at which a cooling flow feeds gas into a galaxy.
 If the galaxy's outer radius $r_{\rm gal}$ is much smaller than the radius of the newly isentropic core, then $\dot{M}\_{\rm cool} (r_{\rm gal})$ drops by a factor $\sim (r_{\rm core} / r_{\rm gal})^{2 \alpha_0}$.
-However, the isentropic core is more prone to runaway thermal instability than a stratified atmosphere, because buoyancy cannot suppress development of a multiphase medium there (see the [Multiphase Gas](MultiphaseGas) page).
+However, the isentropic core is more prone to runaway thermal instability than a stratified atmosphere, because buoyancy cannot suppress development of a multiphase medium there (see the [Thermal Instability](ThermalInstability) page).

+{: .note}
-There is also an important caveat to keep in mind: Centralized heating of an atmosphere that is not spherically symmetric does not necessarily produce an isentropic core, especially if the heated gas escapes along low-density channels with a collective solid angle substantially less than $4 \pi$.
+A caveat: Centralized heating of an atmosphere that is not spherically symmetric does not necessarily produce an isentropic core, especially if the heated gas escapes along low-density channels with a collective solid angle substantially less than $4 \pi$.
 For example, a rotating cooling flow naturally forms a cold, high-density disk inside of where its rotation speed approaches the potential's circular velocity (see the [Rotation](Rotation) page).
 Heat input near the center of that disk tends to drive a bipolar outflow along the disk's rotation axis without significantly affecting the disk.
 It can therefore drive atmospheric circulation, in which the gas inflow through the rotating cooling flow roughly balances the bipolar gas outflow driven by central heating, when averaged over long time periods.

 ### Precipitation Limited Profiles